Nathan5563/mesh-lib/README.md

 Single-threaded optimizations include using `mmap` to load the file into memory and avoid reallocations, using the `fast_float` library instead of `stoi`/`stof`, and aligning the memory-mapped region to 64B for better codegen.

 I implemented a two-pass parser in the `two-pass` branch, the first pass being used to count the number of vertices and faces to avoid multiple reallocations.
 The performance ended up being similar to the single-threaded implementation, so I have not merged it into main.
-Note that the branch has fallen behind in development (it doesn't support textures and normals, for example).
+The branch has fallen behind in development (it doesn't support textures and normals, for example).

 #### Comparison with tinyobjloader